 If you think your engine is about to boil over, then it’s time to get off the road.
 Make sure you do this safely.
 The National Safety Council reminds you to carefully drive off to the right shoulder of the road.
 Don’t brake suddenly and signal your intentions to the drivers behind you.
 If you’re on the highway you should try to reach an exit if you can, but don’t sacrifice safety.
 Then make sure your car is visible.
 If you have reflective triangles, put them behind your vehicle to alert other drivers.
 Turn on your emergency flashers.
 And if it’s dark, turn on your car’s interior dome light.

 Once you’ve pulled over safely, you can start to address the overheating engine.
 The National Safety Council’s guidelines strongly suggest that you don’t open your car’s hood until it has completely cooled down.
 Make sure your temperature gauge reflects this.
 It’s probably a good idea to call a tow truck and get your car to a mechanic at this point.
 If you do attempt to work on the car, you need to wait for the engine to cool down.
 Do not open the radiator cap until it’s completely cool.
 Your car’s radiator is a pressurized system and taking off the cap can cause serious burns.
 If you eventually do open the radiator cap, slowly twist it off with a towel and watch out for any hot steam.
 Check your coolant levels and if you need to, fill it to the top of the radiator.
 Make sure you put the radiator cap back on.
 Check the radiator hoses for leaks or blockages.

-If you’re not certain your car is safe, Long Island Elite Tow can tow it to your mechanic or a safer area.
+If you’re not certain your car is safe, Elite Towing & Transport Inc. of Long Island can tow it to your mechanic or a safer area.
 We offer roadside assistance when you’re in a jam, and we’re open 24 hours a day.
 To learn more, contact us today!